Skip to content

 Training Seminar: Senior staff members, interns and special guests present seminars on professional and clinical issues for two (2) hours each week.
 The seminars combine didactic and experiential learning, and focus on current clinical and professional issues.
 Examples of seminar topics include, but are not limited to, multicultural issues in counseling, group techniques, diagnosis, case conceptualization, bereavement, legal and ethical issues in counseling, suicide, and working with clients with eating disorders.
 Training seminars frequently offer opportunities for self-exploration and personal growth as part of a holistic learning process that continues throughout one's professional career.

-Diversity Seminar: Interns participate in bi-weekly Diversity Seminar.
-The seminar meets for 90 minutes and combines didactic and experiential learning.
+Cultural Competence Seminar: Interns participate in a weekly seminar series that centers on working toward cultural competence.
+The seminar meets for two hours and combines didactic with experiential learning.
 The goal of the seminar is to encourage increased cultural humility and understanding.
-Examples of seminar topics include, but are not limited to, intersectionality, sexual identity, race and ethnicity, privilege, microaggressions, and Greek life.
-As with the training seminar series, Diversity Seminar frequently offers opportunities for self-exploration and personal growth as part of a holistic learning process that continues throughout one's professional career.
+Examples of seminar topics include, but are not limited to, intersectionality, issues related to belonging, barriers to access, privilege and Greek life.
+As with the training seminar series, Cultural Competence Seminar frequently offers opportunities for self-exploration and personal growth as part of a holistic learning process that continues throughout one's professional career.
+It should be noted that this seminar series is consistent with requirements for APA-accreditation.

 Administrative Activities: Interns participate in staff meetings, committee meetings, and staff retreats throughout the year.
 CAPS provides time for these and other administrative responsibilities.